Mental Health Act 1983: Magistrates' and police officers' orders

 Section 135 is a magistrates' order.
 It can be applied for by an AMHP in the best interests of a person who is thought to be mentally disordered, but who is refusing to allow mental health professionals into their residence for the purposes of a Mental Health Act assessment.
 Section 135 magistrates' orders give police officers the right to enter the property and to take the person to a "place of safety", which is locally defined and usually either a police station or a psychiatric hospital ward.

 Section 136 is a similar order that allows a police officer to take a person whom they consider to be mentally disordered to a "place of safety" as defined above.
 This only applies to a person found in a public place.
 Once a person subject to a Section 135 magistrates' order or Section 136 police officers' order is at a place of safety, they are further assessed and, in some cases, a Section 2 assessment order or Section 3 treatment order implemented.

 Informal Patients

 Section 131 allows for patients to be voluntarily admitted as an inpatient, and voluntarily remain after other sections cease to apply.
-Voluntary inpatients may be prevented from leaving by a nurse under section 5(2) or any physician under section 5(4) for 72 hours before being assessed for commitment through section 3 or section 2.
+Voluntary inpatients may be prevented from leaving by a physician under section 5(2) or any nurse under section 5(4) for 72 hours before being assessed for commitment through section 3 or section 2.

 Criminal sections

-Part III and other various criminal sections of the Act apply to sentenced prisoners and persons subject to proceedings of the criminal justice System.
-Although they are invariably implemented by a court, often upon the recommendations of one or more psychiatrists, some of these sections largely mirror the civil sections of the Act.
+Part III and other various criminal sections of the act apply to sentenced prisoners and persons subject to proceedings of the criminal justice System.
+Although they are invariably implemented by a court, often upon the recommendations of one or more psychiatrists, some of these sections largely mirror the civil sections of the act.